siomarapantarotto/software-development-risk-management/README.md

 ## Lack of motivation of the development team

+This risk occurs when one or more members of the development team lack motivation during the development of the project.

+The demotivation can be for a specific project or over the course of other projects as well.

   - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH